-RoboFlight Systems requests an exemption from the following regulations as well as any additional regulations that may technically apply to the operation of the sUAV System:
+Stephen and Svetlana Thomas, Owners of GeoDrone Robotics, LLC requests an exemption from the following regulations as well as any additional regulations that may technically apply to the operation of the sUAS.

-14 CFR Part 21, Airworthiness Certificates
+14 C.F.R.
+Part 21, Airworthiness Certificates:

 This part establishes the procedures for the issuance of an airworthiness certificate.
-While the FAA continues to work to develop airworthiness standards for Unmanned Aerial Systems, we request an experimental certificate be issued for the DJI Phantom 2 Vision plus, DJI S-900, DJI Inspire, and RF-70 sUAS under either or both of the following provisions:

-21.191 Experimental certificates.
+While the FAA continues to work to develop airworthiness standards for Unmanned Aerial Systems, we request an experimental certificate be issued for our sUAS's under either or both of the following provisions: 21.191 Experimental certificates.
 Experimental certificates are issued for the following purposes:

-- (a) Research and development.
-Testing new aircraft design concepts, new aircraft equipment, new aircraft installations, new aircraft operating techniques, or new uses for aircraft. - (b) Showing compliance with regulations.
-Conducting flight tests and other operations to show compliance with the airworthiness regulations including flights to show compliance for issuance of type and supplemental type certificates, flights to substantiate major design changes, and flights to show compliance with the function and reliability requirements of the regulations.
+- (a) Research and Development.
+Testing new aircraft design concepts, new aircraft equipment, new air craft installations, new aircraft operating techniques, or new uses for aircraft. - (b) Showing Compliance with Regulations.
+Conducting flight test and other operations to show compliance with the airworthiness regulations including flights to show compliance for issuance of type and supplemental type certificates, flights to substantiate major design changes, and flights to show compliance with the function and reliability requirements of the regulations.
 Since the experimental certificate can be used for commercial purposes such as market surveys, sales demonstrations, and customer crew training, we would expect that an experimental certificate would permit our commercial purpose as well.
 The aircraft will not carry persons or property, will not carry fuel, and will only fly under strict operational requirements.
-Combined with the UA's light weight, being constructed primarily of foam, carbon fiber, and/or plastic, we propose that the UA will be at least as safe, if not safer, than a conventionally certificated aircraft performing the same mission.
-If an experimental airworthiness certificate is not appropriate for this application, then we request an exemption of 14 CFR Part 21, Subpart H, and the requirement for an airworthiness certificate in general, citing the equivalent level of safety outlined in the previous paragraph.
+The sUAS's light weight, being constructed primarily of carbon fiber and plastic contribute to the low risk of injury or property damage.
+We propose that the sUAS will be at least as safe, if not safer, than a conventionally certified aircraft performing the same commercial operations.
+If an experimental air worthiness certificate is not appropriate for this application, then we request an exemption of 14 C.F.R.
+Part 21, Subpart H, and the requirement for an airworthiness certificate in general, citing the equivalent level of safety outlined in the previous paragraph.

-14 CFR 45.23 Display of marks; general and 45.29 Size of marks.
+14 C.F.R.
+45.23 Display of Marks; General and 45.49 Size of Marks:

-These regulations provide that each aircraft must display "N" and the aircraft's registration number in letters at least 3 inches high.
-Additionally, the aircraft must display the word "EXPERIMENTAL" in letters at least 2 inches high near the entrance to the cabin, cockpit, or pilot station.
-The sUAV does not have an entrance in which the word "EXPERIMENTAL" can be placed, and may not have a registration number assigned to it by the FAA.
-We propose to achieve an equivalent level of safety by including the word "EXPERIMENTAL" in the placard on the top of the aircraft, as shown above, where the PIC, VO and others in the vicinity of the aircraft while it is preparing for launch will be able to see the designation.
-Additionally, we feel that the permanent placard discussed in the previous paragraph will provide the aircraft's registration information at the ground station.
-Finally, we will display at the ground station a high contrast flag or banner that contains the words "Unmanned Aircraft Ground Station" in letters 3 inches high or greater.
-Since the aircraft will operate within 3/4 NM of the ground station, the banner should be visible to anyone that observes the aircraft and chooses to investigate its point of origin.
+These regulations provide that each aircraft must display "N" and the aircraft's registration number in letters at least 3" high.
+Additionally, the aircraft must display the word "EXPERIMENTAL" in letters at least 2" high near the entrance to the cabin, cockpit, or pilot station.
+The sUAS does not have an entrance in which the word "EXPERIMENTAL" can be placed, and may not have a registration number assigned to it by the FAA.
+We propose to achieve an equivalent level of safety by including the word "EXPERIMENTAL" in the placard on the top of the aircraft, where the PIC, Visual Observer, and others in the vicinity of the aircraft while it is preparing for launch will be able to see the designation.
+Additionally, a permanent placard that will provide the aircraft's registration information will be placed at the location of the ground station.
+Finally, we will display at the ground station a high contrast flag or banner that contains the words "Unmanned Aircraft Ground Station" in letters 3" high or greater.
+Since the aircraft will operate within 34NM of the ground station, the banner should be visible to anyone that observes the aircraft and chooses to investigate its point of origin.
+Additional temporary signs will be erected in the flight area that will state "Caution, Unmanned Aerial Vehicle in Use, Please Stay Back 500 ft.
+From The Operating Area."